-1. High School Diploma or GED Certificate
+- 1. High School Diploma or GED Certificate - a.

-- a.
 High School GPA of 2.5 or greater.
 If a student has completed 12 credits of college level classes, the college GPA will be considered instead of the HS GPA. - 2.
 Students must be 18 years of age by December 31st of the year they start the program. - 3.
 Application and admission to the respective college is required before applying to the nursing program.
 There are two application processes first to the college and then to the nursing program.
 When completing the DNP application online, be prepared to upload a 300-600 word Narrative Statement summarizing your education/work experience and how those experiences will help you progress through the nursing program.
 Also include why you want to be a nurse and why this is a good time in your life to pursue a nursing degree. - 4.
 Current CPR Certification for BLS Provider (American Heart Association) or CPR/Healthcare Provider (Red Cross) and must be updated to remain current throughout the program. - 5.
 Proof of Math Skill Readiness.
-Student must have completed at minimum: - a.
+Student must have completed at minimum:

+- a.
 The developmental math course (ASC 94 or other prerequisite math course that would qualify a student to take MATH 103) with a grade of Satisfactory or "C" or a higher-level math course (such as MATH 103 College Algebra) or - b.
 Equivalent Scores for ACT/PLAN/SAT/COMPASS and/or Accuplacer as listed below and taken within the past 2 years:

 Test Test Component Minimum Score Comments Accuplacer Next Generation College Algebra 255 Accuplacer scores effective January 2, 2019.
 Accuplacer Classic Elementary Education 76 Accuplacer scores effective October 12, 2019 - January 2, 2019.
-With the scores to the left, you would not need to take any ASC Math Accuplacer Classic College Level Math 50 classes for admission to Nursing.
+With the scores to the left, you would not need to take any ASC Math classes for admission to Nursing.
+This platform has been discontinued but check with your college to see if they will still accept Classic Accuplacer Classic College Level Math 50 scores for admission to Nursing.
 This platform has been discontinued but check with your college to see if they will still accept Classic scores for admission.
 ACT Math Subtest 21 ACT Aspire Math Subtest 431 ACT Compas Algebra 49 This assessment will no longer be available after November 30, 2016, but scores will be accepted by the DNP until June 20, 2019 ACT Plan Math Subtest 19 The ACT Plan has been replaced with the ACT Aspire Assessment SAT (old) Reading & Math 990 SAT tests taken prior to March 5, 2016.
 SAT (new) MATH 530 SAT tests taken on March 5, 2016 and later.